What are the wide uses of the Azure IoT Hub

 The Azure IoT hub can be connected to data coming from sensors like temperature, humidity, and pressure sensor.
 It also can connect and communicate with devices, actuators, and controllers from different vendors.
 It can be used in home automation systems and other industrial IoT applications.
 Azure IoT Hub is an Azure service that enables secure, bi-directional communication between billions of connected devices around the world and their surroundings in real-time.
 Built as a service to support horizontal scale, multiple protocols, and device integration, Azure IoT Hub provides SDKs for C Microsoft Azure IoT Hub, a fully managed service, helps you to exchange machine data from billions of devices.
 It helps increase productivity and reduce costs by enabling real-time visibility and control through integrated gateways from your Azure DevOps Server, automating operational processes, tracking valuable assets including shipping containers, and much more.

 The Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communication to and from connectable devices and hybrid applications, to the cloud.
 The device SDKs for Windows, .NET, iOS, Android, Node.js, and Java make it easy for any application to publish data via HTTPS to Azure IoT Hub.
 In addition to device management, the service includes powerful capabilities for enterprise device management such as multi-tenancy and role-based access control.
 Core analytic capabilities include support for free/busy time-based scheduling and the ability to monitor data received over time.
+You can use Microsoft Power BI to visualize real-time sensor data that your Azure IoT hub receives.
+Azure Analytics and Power BI together provide insights at scale, allowing you to develop the data-driven culture needed to thrive in a fast-paced, competitive environment.
+One of the best ways to understand Azure analytics and Power BI is to sign up for the Power BI Course, which helps participants learn to use Power BI in visualising data.

 Azure IoT Hub is one of the Azure service offerings for IoT.
 Azure IoT Hub provides a simple and reliable way for receiving telemetry from billions of connected devices, sensors, and systems.
 Using the Azure IoT Hub, application developers can quickly set up a scalable subscription model for receiving telemetry data from billions of connected devices, sensors, and systems.
 The Azure IoT Hub provides the easiest way to connect, manage and communicate with your IoT devices.
 It enables you to create secure gateways and routes to control plane traffic.
 It is also used by other Azure services to remotely collect telemetry data from connected devices.